Axelrod-Python/axelrod-moran/src/README.md

 ## Players used in this work

 ```
-$ python moran.py  # Lists the number of players used
+$ python players.py  # Lists the number of players for which data was generated
-172
+175
 ```

 Also contains a function `generate_players` which returns a list of `axelrod` player instances.

+## Abbreviations

+The `abbreviations.py` file contains a dictionary with some abbreviations for player names.

 ## Theoretic results